 Developing a brand image with well-defined creative and messaging guidelines is crucial for organisations.
 Adhering to these guidelines consistently across all channels can promote brand recognition and awareness through a unified message.

-In addition, organisations can use brand tracking tools to gauge and forecast the perception of their brand among consumers.
+In addition, organisations can use brand tracking tools to gauge and forecast consumer perceptions of their brand.
 Accordingly, they can further enhance the omnichannel strategy.

 This step is also where audience segmentation comes into play.
 The brand must divide its audience into various segments based on their interests, preferences, behaviours, etc. This allows more effective personalisation of the marketing channels, thereby meeting customer expectations.